-I’ve been getting a lot of pizza questions recently, so I just wanted to re-post a pizza story I did a while back.
+Got a few pizza questions recently, so I just wanted to re-post a pizza story I did a while back.
 This was, of course, made from scratch (here’s the recipe) and it really tasted just as good as it looks.
-One of the most important tricks to making a great pizza is using a pizza stone…you just can’t bake a great crust without it.
-A pizza stone has a greater thermal mass then either a glass or metal pan and therefore holds and distributes heat better.
-It’s also porous, so it absorbs moisture from the dough as it cooks, all of which contributes to an amazing, crisp, uniformly browned crust.
-Also, definitely get yourself a pizza peel…they’re inexpensive and make putting the pizza into the oven a breeze.
+One of the most important tricks to making a great pizza is using a pizza stone (or even better, a pizza baking steel, which is what I use exclusively now)…it’s hard to bake a great crust without it.
+Both the stone and the steel have a greater thermal mass then either a glass or metal pan and therefore hold and distribute heat much more efficiently.
+The stone is also porous, so it absorbs moisture from the dough as it cooks, all of which contributes to an amazing crisp, uniformly browned crust.
+Also, definitely get yourself a pizza peel…they’re inexpensive and make putting the pizza in and taking the pizza out of the oven a breeze.